Ludlow: Toponymy

 The thirteenth century romance Fouke le Fitz Waryn records that Ludlow had been called Dinam "for a very long time".
-It is also known that Ludlow Castle was originally named Dinham Castle when it was constructed in eleventh century, even today the area immediately south of the castle retains the original name.
+It is also known that Ludlow Castle was originally named Dinham Castle when it was constructed in the eleventh century, even today the area immediately south of the castle retains the original name.
 Samuel Lewis states that while Leadlowe and Ludlowe were the Saxon names for the town, the British name was Dinam, which he translates as "The Palace of Princes".
-The Modern Welsh name for the town is Llwydlo.
+Even in the eighteenth century, Daniel Defoe recorded that "the Welch call this town "Llys Tywysog", which is in English, the Prince's Court."

 Lodelowe was in use for this site before 1138 and comes from the Old English "hlud-hlǣw".
 At the time this section of the River Teme contained rapids, and so the hlud of Ludlow came from "the loud waters", while hlǣw meant "hill" or tumulus.
 Thus the name Ludlow describes a place on a hill by the loud waters.
 Some time around the 12th century, weirs were added along the river, taming these rapid flows.
 The hill is that which the town stands on, and a pre-historic burial mound (or barrow) which existed at the eastern summit of the hill (dug up during the expansion of St Laurence's church in 1199) could explain the tumulus variation of the hlǣw element.
 Ludford, a neighbouring and older settlement, situated on the southern bank of the Teme, shares the hlud ("loud waters") element.